LogtalkDotOrg/logtalk3/library/hook_objects/NOTES.md

 ### Wrap the contents of a plain Prolog file as an object

-Load the `object_wrapper_hook.lgt`, which defines the parametric hook object `object_wrapper_hook`.
-Use it to wrap the contents of a plain Prolog file as an object named after the file.
+Load the `object_wrapper_hook.lgt`, which defines the `object_wrapper_hook/0-1` hook objects.
+Use them to wrap the contents of a plain Prolog file as an object named after the file, optionally implementing a protocol.
 Can be used to apply Logtalk developer tools to plain Prolog code or when porting Prolog application to Logtalk.
 For example:

 	| ?- logtalk_load('plain.pl', [hook(object_wrapper_hook)]).
 	...